buhrmi/svelte-poker/README.md

 This code comes with built-in apologies for overall clumsiness.

+## License

+Please note that this code DOES NOT come with a license to use or redistribute.
+We're selling a license as part of a package that also includes access to our backend, game server, and crypto-currency integration service.

-## Progress
+## What's new?

 2019-11-01

-- Start working on a UI
+- Started to work on a better UI

 ![](https://i.imgur.com/NWZxD1K.png)